Article 6: PENALTIES

 Section 11.
 SCHOOL WITHDRAWAL

-In the event that a school withdraws from any sport the Committee may exclude said school for a period of two years or multiple thereof from that sport.
+- In the event that a school withdraws from any sport the Committee may exclude said school for a period of two years or multiple thereof from that sport.
+Upon return to the RIIL in that sport, the team will be ineligible for post season play in the first season that they return.

 - In the event that a school withdraws from the RIIL in any sport to participate in another league, the Committee shall exclude said school from participation in all RIIL sports.
 An appeal of this suspension shall be governed by Article 1, Section 16.